Subham-Maurya/Codes/README.md

 The purpose of this repository is to share my own solutions to various SPOJ problems.
 By sharing these solutions, I hope to contribute helpful resources and showcase my problem-solving skills.

-## Statement of Authenticity

-All solutions in this repository are my own work.
-I have solved each problem independently, by using some online resources like gfg, CF blogs, DMOJ etc. The code and explanations presented here are based on my understanding and efforts.

 ## How to Use This Repository

 - **Browsing Solutions**: You can browse the problem just by using the name of the file.